-British PM Johnson kicks off election campaign as parliament blocks no-deal Brexit
+Boris Johnson's own brother resigns on eve of Brexit election campaign

-LONDON (Reuters) - British Prime Minister Boris Johnson was on Thursday kicking off what is in effect an election campaign, casting an alliance of opposition parties trying to block a ‘no-deal’ Brexit as defeatists surrendering to the European Union.
+LONDON (Reuters) - British Prime Minister Boris Johnson’s plan to kick off what is in effect an election campaign casting parliament as the enemy of Brexit was overshadowed on Thursday when his younger brother quit the government, citing the national interest.

-As the United Kingdom spins towards a election, Brexit remains up in the air more than three years after Britons voted to leave the bloc in a 2016 referendum.
+As the United Kingdom spins towards an election, Brexit remains up in the air more than three years after Britons voted to leave the bloc in a 2016 referendum.
 Options range from a turbulent ‘no-deal’ exit to abandoning the whole endeavor.

+Ahead of a speech in northern England where the prime minister was expected to begin an informal election campaign, his own brother, Jo, resigned as a junior business minister and said he was stepping down as a lawmaker for their Conservative Party.

+“In recent weeks I’ve been torn between family loyalty and the national interest - it’s an unresolvable tension & time for others to take on my roles,” he tweeted.

 After wresting control of the lower house of parliament on Wednesday, an alliance of opposition parties and rebels expelled from Johnson’s Conservative party voted to force him to seek a three-month delay to Brexit rather than leaving without a deal on Oct.
 31, the date now set in law.

+Since taking office in July, Boris Johnson has tried to corral the Conservative Party, which is openly fighting over Brexit, behind his strategy of leaving the European Union on Oct.
+31 at all costs, with or without a deal.

+On Tuesday, he expelled 21 Conservative lawmakers from the party for failing to back his Brexit strategy, including Winston Churchill’s grandson and two former finance ministers.

-Behind the sound and the fury of the Brexit crisis, an election now beckons for a polarized country.
+Behind the sound and the fury of the immediate crisis, an election now beckons for a polarized country.

-The main choices on offer are Johnson’s radical insistence on leaving the EU on Oct.
+The main choices on offer are Johnson’s insistence on leaving the EU on Oct.
 31, come what may, and Labour leader Jeremy Corbyn’s hard-left socialist vision, coupled with a promise of a fresh referendum with an option to stay in the EU.

+Already, the crisis has for three years overshadowed European Union affairs, eroded Britain’s reputation as a stable pillar of the West and seen sterling twitch in tune to the probability of a ‘no-deal’ exit.

+Asked if Brexit would happen on Oct.
+31, Johnson’s belligerent senior adviser Dominic Cummings, a focus of many departing Conservative lawmakers’ grievances, told Reuters: “Trust the people.”

-“Boris will argue that it is now time for the people to decide after parliament has failed them, so we can resolve this once and for all,” a spokesman for the prime minister said.
+A spokesman for the prime minister said his speech would make the case that “it is now time for the people to decide after parliament has failed them, so we can resolve this once and for all”.

 “Jeremy Corbyn continues not only to block Brexit but is now also stopping the people having their say by refusing a general election.”